 If you use these simple dog training techniques, you should see some progress in a matter of days.
-Consistency and persistence are the key factors that will help to stop your dog from jumping on
+Consistency and persistence are the key factors that will help to stop your dog from jumping on people.

 5 Tips for Dog Arthritis: Increase Your Dog’s Mobility